Opinion | Sea levels are rising at a staggering rate. We’re running out of time to act.

 The report, which also maps flooding projections across the country, provides a blueprint for local, state and federal authorities trying to adapt.
 It’s clear that deep structural changes must be made to the nation’s infrastructure, particularly in coastal areas — and soon.

-Nearly 40 percent of the U.S. population live in counties on the coast.
+Nearly 40 percent of the U.S. population lives in counties on the coast.
 If NOAA’s projection materializes by 2050, the Union of Concerned Scientists estimates 140,000 homes would be at risk of flooding on average once every two weeks.
 Ports and other commercial infrastructure along the coasts could also see serious damage, affecting supply chains and raising costs even for those living inland.
 Then there are the harms to coastal ecosystems, which are already reeling from erosion, flooding and lost habitats.

 The report comes with an urgent warning: Emissions matter, both now and in the future.
 Thanks to heating that has already taken place, the 2050 projections will likely still materialize even if emissions are curbed.
 But if emissions are not reduced, the situation will be far worse: Sea level along the U.S. coastline could rise up to 7 feet by the end of the century, a catastrophic outcome.